rivvarivvs/rivvarivvs/README.md

 ## riva's here! 👋 who am i?

-i'm a retired history student turned into a **backend web developer**, by the *magical ways of self-teaching*.
+i'm a retired history student turned into a **full-stack web developer**, by the *magical ways of self-teaching*. currently working fulltime for **[caixa mágica software](https://caixamagica.pt/)** 🙆‍♀️

 ## what is there to know about me? 📚

-early in my life, i developed my passion for computers and mathematical problems. soon i left them to dedicate myself to the ways of analyzing our society. it was in the last year that i decided to leave behind my school curriculum: it was then time to see if i was still as in love *with the computer world*. through the next 9 months, I developed not only code and apps but also my love for ***learning and the world of web development***.
+based in **Lisbon, Portugal**, i'm problem solving my way throughout the *world of web development*. some of my current tech interests include functional programming, algorithms and data structures, and diving into a second language (golang 🦦)

 ## what have i done? ✨